fangohr/micromagnetic-standard-problem-ferromagnetic-resonance/README.md

   - `reference_data/`

-    The "raw" micromagnetic simulation data that we used to produce Figures 2-5 in the paper (it was generated using the scripts in the `src/` folder).
+    The "raw" micromagnetic simulation data that we used to produce figures 2-5 in the paper (it was generated using the scripts in the `src/` folder).
 We provide reference data produced with both OOMMF and Nmag.